- COVIDCert NI – Privacy Information

 - Article 9(2)(h) – the processing is necessary for medical diagnosis, the provision of health treatment and management of a health and social care system.

-- Article 9(2)(i) – the processing is necessary for reasons of public interest in the area of public health.
+- Article 9(2)(i) – the processing is necessary for reasons of public interest in public health.

 - Data Protection Act 2018 Schedule 1, Part 1 (2) – Health or Social Care Purposes

-- Data Protection Act 2018 – Schedule 1, Part 1 (3) – reasons of public interest in the area of public health
+- Data Protection Act 2018 – Schedule 1, Part 1 (3) – reasons of public interest in public health

 - How will my data be processed?